jkang89/Web_App/WEB.md

 The details of creating a virtual environment, activating it and installing a module with pip are left as an exercise to the reader.
 (Hint: look up what && does in bash then re-read the above example).

-Once you can install modules as you please, install the flask and sqlite3 modules using pip.
+Once you can install modules as you please, activate your virtual environment then install the flask and sqlite3 modules using pip.

 Sipping From the Flask
 ======================